5 ways to reduce your stress, when dealing with infertility

 Now, it’s not just a matter of dealing with the stressor.
 We all think that we’ll be free of the stress when we finally get pregnant, or hold our baby in our arms.
 But those things aren’t enough to tell our body that it’s safe.

-To deal with the actual stress, we need to complete the stress cycle.
-Stress has a beginning, a middle and an end.
-And a lot of the time, especially on our fertility journey, we get stuck in the middle.
 There are constant triggers – whether it’s seeing a pregnancy announcement, worrying about whether you’re doing enough, people asking you insensitive questions, going through an IVF cycle – the list is endless.
 Your body feels like it’s under attack 24/7, which is exhausting.
 And for some of us, we are on this journey for SO long, which can mean years of never completing that stress cycle.

 Unfortunately, it's not just a matter of telling yourself that you’re safe, or to calm down (hence why other people telling you to calm down doesn’t help on so many levels).
 Nor do affirmations in isolation, work to reduce your stress.
 Something physical needs to happen, in order to communicate to our body that it is safe.
 So here are some strategies you can apply, based on the information in the resources I mentioned above.